Michael Favulli: Coaching

 Favulli coached at Millbury High School, taught and coached at the Grafton Street Junior High School, and coached football, basketball and baseball at the Worcester Academy.
 In 1946 he served as the junior varsity football coach at Holy Cross.
 In 1947 he promoted boxing at the Worcester Memorial Auditorium.

 Politics

 In 1953, Favulli was elected to the Worcester City Council.
 He remained on the council until he was defeated for reelection in 1959.
 In 1956, Favulli was elected to represent the 7th District on the Massachusetts Governor's Council.
-He was beat by funeral home director Walt Kelly in the 1962 Democratic primary, ending his enture on the council.
+He was beat by funeral home director Walt Kelly in the 1962 Democratic primary, ending his tenure on the council.
 Following his defeat, Favulli became a special representative to the Massachusetts Commerce Department.

 Bribery trials

 On May 7, 1964, Favulli was indicted on bribery charges for allegedly soliciting and receiving a bribe from a man with a criminal record seeking a pardon.
 On December 10, 1964, he was found not guilty.

 On October 13, 1964, Favulli was one of four councilors indicted for soliciting and accepting bribes from Governor Foster Furcolo in exchange for voting in favor of the reappointment of state public works commissioner Anthony N. DiNatale.
 On September 28, 1965, Favulli, Joseph Ray Crimmins, Raymond F. Sullivan, and Ernest C. Stasiun were found guilty of conspiracy and requesting bribes in connection with DiNatale's reappointment.
 He was sentenced to two years in jail.
 On March 14, 1967, Favulli was ordered to jail by Judge Eugene A. Hudson after the Massachusetts Supreme Judicial Court upheld his conviction.
 He was released on parole on September 21, 1967.